upa/mscp/doc/mscp.rst

 **-L LIMIT_BITRATE**
    Limits the bitrate, specified with k (K), m (M), and g (G), e.g., 100m indicates 100 Mbps.

+**-B BIND_ADDR**
+   Specifies a local IP address to bind.
+When multiple -B options are specified, SSH connections will be bound to the addresses in a round robin manner.
+This feature enables using multiple NICs having differnt IP addresses.

 **-4**
    Uses IPv4 addresses only.